-Each class at Herne Junior adapts work in order to meet the needs of the children, this is planned for in PPA sessions by the year team to ensure consistency and high expectation.
+Each class at Herne Junior adapts work in order to meet the needs of the children.
+This means that work is set to at least three ability levels and often more.
+Sometimes it may be necessary to adapt more so that the needs of an individual can be met.
 Children need to be able to access the work in order for them to fulfil the objective of the lesson.
 We draw on our own expertise across the team and, when appropriate, tap into other expert support from outside agencies.
-Resources are often used to enhance learning and these are also adapted for the children and individual needs.